masasam/emacs-easy-hugo/README.md

 ## Multiple blogs setting

-When you change easy-hugo-bloglist, you need to restart emacs.
+When you change setting, you need to restart emacs.

 	;; Main blog
 	(setq easy-hugo-basedir "~/bookshelf/")